What is a Customer Journey Map? [Free Download]

 Final Thoughts on Customer Journey Maps

 These maps are most useful if you maintain or revisit them over time.
-For our own customer journey map, we defined as many as 50 potential improvements to our hosting and basic maintenance service during this process.
+For the customer journey map above, we defined as many as 50 potential improvements to our hosting and basic maintenance service.
 While we won’t execute all of these ideas, the list was long enough and the ideas in it strong enough that we chose to revisit the map on a regular basis to ensure progress.
-We also intend to keep our clients involved in the process to guarantee we stay on track with continued improvement.

-While the low-hanging fruit mentioned above may provide quick fixes to simple problems, often the best solutions defined during this process will take extensive time and resources to implement.
+While the low-hanging fruit mentioned above may provide quick fixes to simple problems, the best solutions froom this process may take extensive time and resources to implement.
 To improve its usefulness, your customer journey map should be considered a living document maintained and updated as problems get fixed, new touchpoints are added, or customer experiences change.
 Make it a weekly, monthly, or quarterly priority to revisit yours.
 Your customers will appreciate your efforts.

 Free Customer Journey Map Template Download